CGAL 4.4 - Triangulated Surface Mesh Simplification

 Edges are collapsed according to a priority given by a user-supplied cost function, and the coordinates of the replacing vertex are determined by another user-supplied placement function.
 The algorithm terminates when a user-supplied stop predicate is met, such as reaching the desired number of edges.

-The algorithm implemented here is generic in the sense that it does not require the surface to be of a particular type.
+The algorithm implemented here is generic in the sense that it does not require the surface mesh to be of a particular type.
 Instead, it defines the concept of a

 The design is policy-based (

 http://en.wikipedia.org/wiki/Policy-based_design), meaning that you can customize some aspects of the process by passing a set of policy objects.
 Each policy object specifies a particular aspect of the algorithm, such as how edges are selected and where the replacement vertex is placed.
 All policies have a sensible default.
 Furthermore, the API uses the so-called

 named-parameters technique which allows you to pass only the relevant parameters, in any order, omitting those parameters whose default is appropriate.